Cleaning Lighting Fixtures

 How to clean a chandelier without taking it down:

-- Turn off the lights.
+- Turn off the light.
 You might even want to turn this one off at the breaker.

 - Take out all the bulbs from the chandelier.
 Gently wipe to remove all surface dust.

-- Fill two tubs with hot water.
-Add dish detergent to one container for washing, and ammonia to the other tub for rinsing and to add sparkle.
+- Fill two dish tubs with hot water.
+Add dish detergent to one container for washing and ammonia to the other tub for rinsing and to add sparkle.
 Cushion the bottoms of the tubs with cloths.

 - Remove the chandelier crystals and saucers.
 Put them in the sudsy water.
 (Either remove just a few crystal parts at a time or make a diagram of what goes where so you don't have a chandelier jigsaw puzzle to contend with when it's time to put it back together.)